intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

   is an open-source system for automating deployment, scaling, and management of containerized applications.
 In this guide, we will first run the solution without the use of Kubernetes.
 Then we will run the solution using Kubernetes to provide automated deployment, scaling, and management of the containerized TensorFlow Serving application.

+.. _without_k8s:
-Executing Confidential TF Serving without Kubernetes
+Executing Confidential TF Serving Without Kubernetes
 ----------------------------------------------------
 There are several options to run this solution.